halftheopposite/EPD-RPG/README.md

 2. Place the files in the `include/assets/` directory
 3. Update `include/assets/maps.h` to include your new maps
 4. Update `include/assets/sprites.h` to include the sprites used in your maps

-I've created a tool if you wish to easily create your own maps: [Arduino Tilemap Editor](https://halftheopposite.github.io/arduino-tilemap-editor/).

 ## License